tedneward/Azgaarnoth/Creatures/Hags.md

 >1/day each: control weather
 >
 >#### Actions
->***Slam.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+>***Slam.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 10 (2d8 + 1) bludgeoning damage plus 3 (1d6) cold damage.
 >
->***Maddening Feast.***.
-The hag feasts on the corpse of one enemy within 5 feet of her that died within the past minute.
+>***Maddening Feast.*** The hag feasts on the corpse of one enemy within 5 feet of her that died within the past minute.
 Each creature of the hag's choice that is within 60 feet of her and able to see her must succeed on a DC 15 Wisdom saving throw or be frightened of her for 1 minute.
 While frightened in this way, a creature is incapacitated, can't understand what others say, can't read, and speaks only in gibberish; the DM controls the creature's movement, which is erratic.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the hag's Maddening Feast for the next 24 hours.
 >

 ---